 - 1. Load laundry loosely into dryer and close the door.
 Allow space for the clothes to tumble freely. - 2.
-Select appropriate cycle and heat (see OEM for detailed instructions). - 3.
-Press the Start button to initiate the cycle. - 4.
-Open the door to stop the dryer cycle at any time.
+Select appropriate cycle and options (see OEM for detailed instructions). - 3.
+Press the Start/Pause button to initiate the cycle. - 4.
+Press the power off button to stop the dryer cycle at any time. - 5.
+The "Complete" light will illuminate and "End" will appear in the display when the cycle is complete.